-Our resident Welfare Coordinators are here to assist you.
-Initially, they can be that friendly face to speak through any issues you might be experiencing, providing useful information you can use to move forward.
-In other instances, where it is more appropriate, they can signpost you on to professional BU or non-BU teams/services to get the support you need.
+Our team are on-hand to assist you if you need them, being that friendly face to speak about any issues you might be experiencing, providing useful information you can use to move forward and, where it is more appropriate, getting you to the professional BU or non-BU services who are best placed to support you.

-For many of us, transitioning to a life in university can be a little tricky.
-ResLifeBU Skills are here to help guide and support you through this next big chapter of your life.
+For many of us, transitioning to a new independent life in university can sometimes be a little tricky.
+ResLifeBU Skills is here to help guide and support you through this next big chapter of your life.

-Our team focus is on helping you have a smooth transition into university life and then go on to live and learn independently, becoming rounded and experienced members of the BU community.
-Our initial focus is on how to prepare for your arrival to your new accommodation to give you the softest landing possible.
+Our team’s focus will initially be on helping you have a smooth transition into university life and then to go on to live and learn independently, becoming rounded and successful members of the BU community.